StrathSEDS/strathseds.org/README.md

 -------

-The code for the site is licenced as ![CC BY-NC-SA][cc-l] StrathSEDS.org by StrathSEDS Web Development Team is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+The code for the site is licenced as ![CC BY-NC-SA][cc-l]

+StrathSEDS.org base code by StrathSEDS Web Development Team is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License][cc-l].

 Please not that the CONTENT e.g. the project files, images and _posts are NOT licenced as Creative Commons.

 Please contact us via [Strathseds.org/contact] for permissions for these files.